Add controls to customize an object

-Whether you’re working in an app or a desktop database, you can add controls in one of two ways:
+Whether you’re working in an Access web app or an Access desktop database, you can add controls in one of two ways:

 To create a control that is bound to a field (meaning that the control will display and let you edit data from a table), open the Field List (Alt+F8) and drag the field from the list to the form, view, or report.
 Access adds a control that is appropriate for the type of data stored in the field.

-Tip If you create a form by using the Form tool, Access automatically creates bound controls for all the fields in the record source.
+Tip If you create a form by using the Form tool in an Access desktop database, Access automatically creates bound controls for all the fields in the record source.

 To create an unbound control, click a control on the Design tab of the ribbon.
-In a web app, the control appears on the view immediately.
+In an Access web app, the control appears on the view immediately.
 In a desktop database, you’ll need to click on the form, view, or report where you want to place the control.

 If you want, you can convert an unbound control to a bound control by editing the properties for the control.
-Press F4 to see the properties, then select a field name from the Control Source drop-down.
+Press F4 if you are using a desktop database to see the properties, then select a field name from the Control Source drop-down.